 grep project will combine a number of concepts you’ve learned so far:

-- Organizing code (using what you learned in modules, Chapter 7)
+- Organizing code (using what you learned about modules in Chapter 7)

 - Using vectors and strings (collections, Chapter 8)